kumudug/docker_simple-web-app_using-compose/notes.md

 * The frontned app uses node and express to run the app
    - I used a docker network to start it and changed all the backend calling get, post api calls to reflect a change in api address by using teh network like `http://localhost/goals/` needs to be `http://compose-backend/goals/`
    - The froend end is a react app that runs on the browser
-   - That means its not actually running in the container and when the javascript tries to call the backend api its already running outside of the container and in the browser
+   - That means its not actually running in the container, thus when the javascript tries to call the backend api its already running outside of the container and in the browser
    - Only the node server thats serving the html and javascript are runnin in the container
    - Thus javascript doesn't understand the backend api url that is using the network name
    - So the frontend actually doesn't use the network at all so doesn't even need to be on the same network